Popular Stories

 Hydrangea varieties

-The best-known varieties are the mophead hydrangeas (Hydrangea macrophylla), which are deciduous shrubs growing to around 1-2 metres in height and bearing large rounded flower heads.
+The best-known varieties are the mophead hydrangeas (Hydrangea macrophylla), deciduous shrubs growing to 1-2 metres in height and bearing large, rounded flower heads.
 Lacecap hydrangeas are a smaller group (belonging to the same species), which have more flattened flower heads, where the showy coloured petals form a ring around a cluster of tiny flowers in the centre.

-Hydrangea paniculata, which is native to China and Japan, produces large panicles of flowers on a robust shrub, growing to around 4m in height and is more tolerant of sun.
+Hydrangea paniculata, native to China and Japan, produces large panicles of flowers on a robust shrub that grows to around 4m in height and is more tolerant of sun.
 New forms include ‘Candlelight’ and Diamond Rouge’, both of which will grow in full sun or part shade.

-The oak-leaf hydrangea (Hydrangea quercifolia) is another lovely form, which is native to the USA.
-It features deeply-lobed leaves, which turn fabulous red shades in autumn, and produces creamy white, cone-shaped flowers in summer.
+The oak-leaf hydrangea (Hydrangea quercifolia) is another lovely form native to the USA.
+It features deeply lobed leaves, which turn fabulous red shades in autumn, and produces creamy white, cone-shaped flowers in summer.

 Sun-loving hydrangeas

-For sunny areas of the garden, choose forms of Hydrangea paniculata which are more sun-tolerant.
-‘Candlelight’ bears creamy white flowers which turn pink as they age; ‘Diamond Rouge’ produces white flowers in summer, which gradually morph through pink to rich red.
+For sunny areas of the garden, choose Hydrangea paniculata cultivars that are more sun-tolerant.
+‘Candlelight’ bears creamy white flowers that turn pink as they age; ‘Diamond Rouge’ produces white flowers in summer, which gradually morph from pink to rich red.

 Double hydrangeas